flatrick/graylog2_iis/README.md

 ### Manage extractors

-Before we continue to another part of the configuration, click __Manage extractors__ and create the rule below.
+Before we can create our extractor, we need some events in our input, so return to this step when you have recieved your first message and click __Manage extractors__ to create the rule below.
+Or you can import the extractor by copying the JSON-formatted message below this table, then you don't have to wait until a message has been harvested/saved in Graylog/Elasticsearch.

 |Setting|Choice
 |-|-|